 What Is Peritoneal Mesothelioma?

-Malignant peritoneal mesothelioma is a type of cancer that develops in the peritoneum, which is a thin membrane that covers the abdominal cavity and the organs inside, including the bladder, liver, spleen, and intestines.
+Malignant peritoneal mesothelioma is a type of cancer that develops in the peritoneum, the thin membrane covering the abdominal cavity.

-- Women are more likely than men to develop this cancer.
+- Women are more likely than men to get this cancer.

 Causes of Abdominal Mesothelioma Cancer

-The only proven cause of peritoneal mesothelioma is asbestos exposure.
-When these (cancer-causing) fibers are inhaled or swallowed, they can harm normal, healthy tissue.
+Asbestos exposure is the main cause of peritoneal mesothelioma.
+When asbestos fibers are inhaled or swallowed, they can harm normal, healthy tissue over time.

-- Exposure: A person inhales or swallows microscopic asbestos fibers.
+- Exposure: The patient inhales or swallows microscopic asbestos fibers.

 - Buildup: These fibers become trapped in the tissue of the abdominal lining and begin to irritate healthy cells.

 - Damage: Cell DNA mutations cause cancerous mesothelial cells to grow.
-The peritoneum begins to thicken, and fluid accumulates.
+The peritoneum begins to thicken, and fluid starts to build in the abdominal cavity.

-- Cancer: Mesothelial cells grow and spread, eventually leading to tumor growth.
+- Cancer: Mesothelial cells grow and spread, eventually causing cancerous tumors to form in the peritoneum.

 Mesothelioma Peritoneal Cancer Symptoms